ccc-frankfurt/aisel-hands-on/README.md

 ## Goal
 This material supports teaching efforts at the master level for future AI System Engineers.
-It contains basics on probability theory, probabilistic model-building, uncertainty propagation, automatic differentation, introduction to deep probabilistic frameworks, privacy measures and basics for affective AI.
+It contains basics on probability theory, probabilistic model-building, robust modules, uncertainty propagation, automatic differentation, introduction to deep probabilistic frameworks, privacy measures and basics for affective AI.
-A pedestrian tracker example is used to demonstrate the full workflow to design and implement robust, modular vision based AI Systems with quantitiave performance measures.
+<p>A pedestrian tracker example is used to demonstrate the full workflow to design and implement robust, modular vision based AI Systems with quantitiave performance measures.<\p>

 ## Contents